How often do I need to wash my clip in hair extensions?

 - Always apply heat protectant products before heat styling and use the lowest heat where possible.

-The minimum lifespan for hair extensions is 3-6 months (with very frequent usage and washing) but by being gentle with your hair extensions and giving them some extra TLC, you can prolong their lifespan to 12 months or longer.
+The minimum lifespan for hair extensions is 3-6 months (with very frequent usage and washing) but by being gentle with your clip in hair extensions and giving them some extra TLC, you can prolong their lifespan to 12 months or longer.

 Happy Hair Days!